 A lot of moms swear by using the sound machine for their babies to sleep during the day or night, which could solve the baby’s sleep problems significantly.
 It could minimize loud noises of household chores and your baby could sleep longer and better.

 This one is perfect for traveling, compact, portable and, pretty much works on the outlets almost everywhere.

 8. Your baby might be Overtired

-If your baby is too tired, she going to take time going to sleep.
-And if she does sleep, she is more vulnerable to wake up in a few minutes after sleeping and keep waking up.
+If your baby is too tired, she going to take time to go to sleep.
+And if she does sleep, she is more vulnerable to waking up in a few minutes after sleeping and keep waking up.

 9. Need to burp